 4)He was your lesson, you were not his

 It is very likely that him moving on to someone else so soon triggered a version of the, “Was I not good enough?” story in you.
 If it did, this was one of your lessons.
 Chances are, you had this wound before he ever showed up.
 It is not your fault that you have these wounds, but it is a part of your spiritual path to heal them.
 You were not his lesson, but he was yours.
 It is on your plate for a reason.
 Unless you work through the insecurity of not being good enough, the story will stay the same but the actors will change.
 With each new man you love, you will have the same lesson standing in front of you- until you accept and heal it.
 It won’t go away.

 I am not a brain scientist.
 One thing I know for sure is that if we had a man’s brain, we would be acting like them, too.

 Men tend to compartmentalize things.
 They have a “box” for everything.
 They can go in and out of them without being affected by the other boxes.
 Since they are wired to be hunters and gatherers, evolution has not allowed them to wallow over a heartbreak too long.
-The survival of the species depends on the man being strong, working, producing and bringing home the bread to feed the children.
+The survival of the species depends on the man being strong, working, producing and bringing home the bread.